elaine-wangg/deploy_mock/README.md

 * Open program using VSCode.
 * `cd mock` to enter the mock directory and run `npm install` to configure settings and import relevant packages.
 * Run `npm start` to start the local host on the internet.
+* Run `npx playwright test` to verify tests.
 * When running test please check your local specific filepath.

 ### Executing program

 * For front-end users, run server method located [here.](https://github.com/cs0320-f23/mock-eswhang-ewang111/tree/main/mock/src)
-* For developers, run test files located [here.](https://github.com/cs0320-f23/mock-eswhang-ewang111/tree/main/mock/test)
+* For developers, run test files located [here.](https://github.com/cs0320-f23/mock-eswhang-ewang111/tree/main/mock/tests)

 ## Design Choices

 Included in this program are three major packages: components, data, and styles.
-Note that these exceptions will be thrown after the completion of integration of java backend but we will mock these exceptions.

 ### Components
 Components serve and provides the back-end the communication between the client and the server.
 Functions as the controller to process user inputs and provide user outputs.